HENRYMARTIN5/odsearcher/README.md

   name                  Name of the file or substring to search for.
 Fuzzy search is performed automatically.

 options:
-  -h, --help            Show this help message and exit -d, --download        Download the file(s) found automagically -s, --shell-export    Export to a .sh script to download later -e, --export          Export the results to a list of URLs
+  -h, --help            show this help message and exit -d, --download        Download the file(s) found automagically -s, --shell-export    Export to a .sh script to download later -e, --export          Export the results to a list of URLs